Rise to Success: Career Highlights of Nick Castellanos

 January 13, 2017: Avoided Arbitration with Tigers

-On January 13, 2017, Nick Castellanos and the Detroit Tigers avoided arbitration by agreeing to a one-year contract worth $3 million.
+On January 13, 2017, the Detroit Tigers avoided arbitration with Nick Castellanos, agreeing on a one-year contract worth $3 million.

-On July 18, 2017, Nick Castellanos hit a single, triple and two home runs in a game against the Kansas City Royals, becoming the fourth Tigers player to do so since 1913, and the first Tigers player to do so since Dmitri Young in 2003.
+On July 18, 2017, Nick Castellanos hit a single, triple, and two home runs in a game against the Kansas City Royals, becoming the fourth Tigers player to accomplish this feat since 1913, and the first since Dmitri Young in 2003.

 2017: Second 100-RBI Season

-On January 17, 2018, Nick Castellanos and the Detroit Tigers avoided arbitration, agreeing on a one-year contract worth $6.05 million.
+On January 17, 2018, the Detroit Tigers avoided arbitration with Nick Castellanos, agreeing on a one-year contract worth $6.05 million.

-On January 11, 2019, Nick Castellanos and the Detroit Tigers avoided arbitration, agreeing on a one-year contract worth $9.95 million.
+On January 11, 2019, the Detroit Tigers avoided arbitration with Nick Castellanos, agreeing on a one-year contract worth $9.95 million.

-On July 31, 2019, Nick Castellanos was traded to the Chicago Cubs in exchange for Alex Lange and Paul Richan.
+On July 31, 2019, the Detroit Tigers traded Nick Castellanos to the Chicago Cubs.

-In 2019, Nick Castellanos was traded from the Detroit Tigers to the Chicago Cubs.
+In 2019, the Detroit Tigers traded Nick Castellanos to the Chicago Cubs.

-On January 27, 2020, Nick Castellanos signed a four-year, $64 million contract with the Cincinnati Reds.
-The contract included an opt-out clause.
+On January 27, 2020, Nick Castellanos signed a four-year, $64 million contract with the Cincinnati Reds, including an opt-out clause.

 Before the 2020 season, Nick Castellanos signed a four-year contract with the Cincinnati Reds.

-In 2021, Nick Castellanos earned his first All-Star selection and achieved career highs in batting average (.309) and home runs (34), driving in 100 runs.
-Defensively, he improved his fielding percentage to .991 with only three errors, but had negative defensive runs saved and ultimate zone rating.
+In 2021, Nick Castellanos earned his first All-Star selection.
+By the end of the 2021 season, he achieved career highs in batting average (.309) and home runs (34), while also driving in 100 runs.
+He had an improved fielding percentage of .991 with three errors.

 On March 22, 2022, Nick Castellanos signed a five-year, $100 million contract with the Philadelphia Phillies.